gregl83/comandare/README.md

 Opening TCP Ports on a system *can* be bad, use at your own risk!

+## Mitigation

+Controlling network port access is paramount to preventing unauthorized remote access to a given machine.
+Regularily updating, in a timely manner, security patches is important to prevent software vulnerabilities from introducing attack vectors that can circumvent sensible security policies.
+Defining security policies and locking down network access beyond what's needed for interactions with trusted parties.
+Choose firewall and monitoring tools from reputable transparent sources.
+Every time risk is reduced, the likelihood of a successfull attack goes down.

 ## Detection

 An academic background in computer networking is worth its weight in gold while evaluating potential network security threats.
 While this is true, there are a few tools that can be used to identify potential threats.